langyunlongxmen/DS_project/Project_2/README.md

 disaster_messages.csv, disaster_categories.csv contain sample messages (real messages that were sent during disaster events) and categories datasets in csv format. templates folder: This folder contains all of the files necessary to run and render the web app. custom_transformer.py contains custom functions that were used in ML Pipeline Preparation.ipynb so to find best way of model tuning.

 ## Instructions
-In a terminal navigate to the top-level project directory udacity-disaster-response/ (that contains this README) and run commands in the following sequence:

-python process_data.py disaster_messages.csv disaster_categories.csv DisasterResponse.db
-python train_classifier.py DisasterResponse.db classifier.pkl
-python run.py
+1. Run the following commands in the project's root directory to set up your database and model.

+    - To run ETL pipeline that cleans data and stores in database `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`
+    - To run ML pipeline that trains classifier and saves `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`

+2. Go to `app` directory: `cd app`

+3. Run your web app: `python run.py`

+4. Click the `PREVIEW` button to open the homepage
-Run the web application Go to http://0.0.0.0:3001/ (if facing problems try http://localhost:3001 in a browser)
+Run the web application Go to http://0.0.0.0:3000/ (if facing problems try http://localhost:3000 in a browser)

 In the web app you may input any text message (English) and it will categorize it among 35 classes.